microsoft/mixed-reality-extension-sdk/design/animation.md

 in the animation.
 Instances participate in the patching system, so changing properties on the animation instance are pushed down to clients automatically.

-An animation instance can be set to start another animation on the instant that it finishes, by setting an instance's `continueWith` property.
-Because it's set in advance, there is zero downtime between one ending and another starting, and does not require a round trip.
+An animation instance can be the target of other animations.
+This allows you to create timelines of animation instances, setting their `isPlaying` property after another animation finishes, or doing cross-fades by animating instance weights.

 ```ts
 class Animation {